2DGD-F0TH/2DGD_F0TH/chapters/003_Project_Management/001_Basics/007_Metrics_Dashboards.md

 - Long Methods;
 - Excessively long (and thus complex) lines of code.

-### Coding Style breaches
+### Coding Style infractions

 When you are collaborating with someone, it is absolutely vital to enforce a coding style, so that everyone in the team is able to look at everyone else's code without having to put too much effort into it.

 Coding style can be enforced via static analysis tools, when properly configured.

-Counting (automatically) the number of coding style breaches can help you estimate how much effort working on the code is necessary, thus you would be able to foresee slowdowns in the development process.
+Counting (automatically) the number of coding style infractions can help you estimate how much effort working on the code is necessary, thus you would be able to foresee slowdowns in the development process.

 ### Depth of Inheritance